a-b-street/docs/book/src/tech/map/geometry/README.md

 #### Sorting roads around a center

-I snuck another fast one on ya.
+I snuck a fast one on ya.
 When we form a polygon from these left/right endpoints and the original collision points, how do we put those points in the correct order?
 Seemingly innocent question.

 There are a few approaches that work fine for the simple cases.
 First, from OSM we know the single point where the 5 road center lines meet.
 After we've